leitingzhang/leitingzhang.github.io/_pages/contact.md

 ## Opening

-We are seeking a highly motivated postdoctoral researcher to work on aqueous battery cathode materials/systems.
+We are seeking a highly motivated postdoctoral researcher to work on electrode-electrolyte interactions in aqueous batteries.
 Please contact me with your cover letter and CV.